Turner How Cottage accommodation summary

 Through from the living area is the beautiful light orangery, a great place to curl up and enjoy a book or alternatively from here you get to appreciate the cottage's garden and its fantastic array of garden visitors, from nuthatches, woodpeckers and yellow hammers to the occasional red squirrel to name but a few!

-The Orangery leads through to a cosy little snug with a sofa and a small TV for the children to enjoy a DVD, however what makes this room even more special is that it is built on Turner How Rock, a substantial chunk of which shows itself in the corner, in fact it might better be described as The Rock Room.
+The Orangery leads down to the Rock Room with a sofa and another smart TV for the children to enjoy and use for games consoles (not provided).
+However what makes this room even more special is that it is built on Turner How Rock, a substantial chunk of which shows itself in the corner.
 Through from here are the two lovely downstairs bedrooms, one kingsize room and one small double bedroom.
 Beyond these lies the shower room, once again it's a gorgeous modern space with a large walk in shower enclosure.

-Outside the garden offers two patios and absolutely stunning views of the surrounding fells from all angles.
+Outside the garden offers two patios, a barbecue, and absolutely stunning views of the surrounding fells from all angles.
 There are plenty of nooks to enjoy a sunrise cuppa or a sunset glass of wine.
-Aside from this there is a lovely wild area with wonderful displays of wild flowers in spring and summer and a lonning around the bottom of the property which is an incredibly handy gated area to exercise dogs if you aren't undertaking a bigger stretch of the legs.
+Aside from this, there is a lovely wild area with wonderful displays of wild flowers in spring and summer and a lonning (lane) around the bottom of the property.
+This is an incredibly handy gated area to exercise dogs if you aren't undertaking a bigger stretch of the legs.

 In all it's a fantastic house jam packed with character for a family gathering or group of friends to make the most of this fabulous area.